Chart Color Schemes

 Cranbourne East - North's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Cranbourne East - North's health outcomes show excellent results, particularly for younger cohorts who have a very low prevalence of common health conditions.
-Approximately half of the area's total population (~12,512) has private health cover, lower than the national average of 55.3%.
+Cranbourne East - North's health outcomes data shows notable results, with younger age groups having a low prevalence of common health conditions.
+Approximately half of its total population (~12,512 people) has private health cover, compared to the national average of 55.3%.

 Frequently Asked Questions - Health